-You will have been introduced as part of your programme to the NMC guidance on Raising and Escalating Concerns and these can be found on the weblink here: www.nmc-uk.org/Documents/NMC-Publications/NMC-Raising-and-escalating-concerns.pdf
+NMC guidance on Raising and Escalating Concerns can be found here: www.nmc-uk.org/Documents/NMC-Publications/NMC-Raising-and-escalating-concerns.pdf

-No. Whilst this may seem unfair it is important that your concerns are taken seriously and fully investigated.
-In order to do this we would need to share your concerns with the Director of Practice Education and a senior member of the Trust/practice organisation so might need to contact you again for further information.
-If you are unwilling to put your concerns in writing it is unlikely that the link lecturer/personal supervisor would be able to take this further.
+No, this is a formal account of events and you must own your statement.
+To ensure that your concerns are taken seriously and investigated fully, we would need to share these with the Academic Lead for Practice Learning, The Head of Nursing, Midwifery & Professional Programmes and a senior member of the Trust/Practice organisation, who might need to contact you for further information.
+If you are unwilling to put your concerns in writing it is unlikely they would be taken further.